 There are several concerts through the weekend July 6-8, 1900, as a Scandinavian music festival.
 Both Mr. and Mrs. Gaston Borch performed.
 St Paul Globe: "Professor Gaston Borch of Chicago contributed a cello solo in his usual artistic manner."

 On 22 April 1901, Borch submitted a patent application for a piano attachment.
 At that time, he lived in 924 1/2 East Second Street, Duluth, Minnesota.
 This was announced, as the Sonorite Piano Attachment, d on 13 October 1901 in a St Paul paper.
-(The attachment was a set of metal fins attached to the back of an upright piano, presumably to make it project sound better.)
+(The attachment was a set of metal fins attached to the back of an upright piano to make it project sound better.)

 On 10 October 1901, he performed in Syracuse New York.
 The paper says he arrived after living in Duluth for two years.

 16 May and 18 October 1902 show Gaston Borch as professor of cello at Syracuse University.

-From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with another future photoplay music composer, J.S.
-Zamecnik, in the second violins).
+From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with future photoplay music composer J.S.
+Zamecnik, who was in the second violins).
 The site Stokowski.com has him as principal cello.